Parking: Small lot at 483 Back Rd, Windham, CT 06280

 While there are no maintained trails, there is a rough path heading west of the pond into the woods.
-It was blazed at one point in time and fades away close to private property along the western border of the park.
-With a little bushwhacking it is also possible to walk around the pond.
-The northern Chaplin section of the park is adjacent to the Air Line Trail.
+It was blazed at one point in time with white blazes but it fades away about 0.3 miles in near the western border of the park.

+The northern section of the park in Chaplin is adjacent to the Air Line Trail.
 Should this park ever be developed, it would be a great to formally link the pond, Beaver Brook, and the Air Line Trail into one network.

 Established as a park in 1955, Beaver Brook State Park is a gift to the people of Connecticut from the George Dudley Seymour Trust.

 A Shared Landscape: a Guide and History of Connecticut’s State Parks & Forests, by Joseph Leary, Friends of Connecticut State Parks, Inc., 2004, pp. 147.